InnerSourceCommons/InnerSourceLearningPath/contributor/03-contributor-ethos.md

 What about those lovely summer parties that you went to?
 Likely before going there was some planning ahead of time to choose the right date and time, to prepare enough food or have that contributed by the guests.
-The same happens for bigger changes in InnerSource projects: Before making large modifications a project is likely to first ask you to submit an issue describing your need and your proposed solution.
+The same happens for bigger changes in InnerSource projects: before making large modifications a project is likely to first ask you to submit an issue describing your need and your proposed solution.
 Spending some time on an intial design instead of jumping right into the implementation here saves contributors from having to